aosabook/500lines/pedometer/chapter.md

 * `low_5_hz` is used to low-pass filter signals at or below 5 Hz
 * `high_1_hz` is used to high-pass filter signals above 1 Hz

 Each class method calls `filter`, which implements the IIR filter and returns the result.
 If we wish to add more filters in the future, we only need to change this one class.

-One important thing to note is that all magic numbers are defined at the top.
+Note is that all magic numbers are defined at the top.
 This makes our class easier to read and understand.
-The formula in `filter` is much more obvious using the `coefficients` parameter than it would have been with numerical values directly inserted.

-# Input Formats
+## Input Formats

 Our input data is coming from mobile devices such as Android phones and iPhones.
 Most mobile phones on the market today have accelerometers built in, that are able to record total acceleration.
 Let's call the input data format that records total acceleration the *combined format*.
 Many, but not all, devices can also record user acceleration and gravitational acceleration separately.
 Let's call this format the *separated format*.
 A device that has the ability to return data in the separated format necessarily has the ability to return data in the combined format.
 However, the inverse is not always true.
 Some devices can only record data in the combined format.
 Input data in the combined format will need to be passed through a low-pass filter to turn it into the separated format.